davidmfoley/isolate-react/README.md

 #### useImperativeHandle

 Does nothing.
-I don't what the case would be for testing this in isolation.
+I don't what the case would be for testing hook that uses `useImperativeHandle` in isolation.
 If you have a use case for this, let me know!